Critically Endangered Turtles That Might Disappear Forever

 Orlitia borneensis (Malaysian Giant Turtle)

-As an Amazon Associate, I earn from qualifying purchases.
-Orlitia borneensis, known as the Malaysian Giant Turtle, is one of the largest freshwater turtles in Southeast Asia.
+Want to read this without the ads?
+I'll email you the full article, free, to keep.
+Email me this article Orlitia borneensis, known as the Malaysian Giant Turtle, is one of the largest freshwater turtles in Southeast Asia.
 This species is highly aquatic and prefers deep, slow-moving rivers and lakes.
-Due to habitat loss and illegal trade, its population has declined significantly in recent years.
-Scientific…
+Due to habitat loss and…

 -